Saudi Pro League 23/24 key information

 Managed by former Al Ain head coach Emanuel, Khaleej just about avoided relegation last season by finishing three points clear of the drop.
 Emanuel was already familiar with the league having managed Al Taawoun and heavyweights Al Nassr.
 Winger Fabio Martins represented UAE side Al Wahda before joining last December, while defender Lisandro Lopez had plied his trade at the likes of Benfica and Inter Milan.

 Star player: Cristiano Ronaldo

 The nine-time champions made worldwide headlines when they signed Ronaldo last December.
 The Portuguese forward could not prevent his new side from finishing runner-up to Ittihad, though, despite his 14 goals in 16 matches.
-Helped by the PIF investment, Nassr have appointed as manager Castro, while also adding Croatian international midfielder Marcelo Brozovic from Inter Milan, Lens captain Seko Fofana, Sadio Mane from Bayern Munich, and Porto winger Otavio.
+Helped by the PIF investment, Nassr have appointed as manager Castro, while also adding Croatian international midfielder Marcelo Brozovic from Inter Milan and Lens captain Seko Fofana.
+Last champions in 2019, Nassr are confident of signing Sadio Mane from Bayern Munich.
 Other recognisable names in the squad include former Arsenal goalkeeper David Ospina and ex-Benfica forward Anderson Talisca.

 Stadium: Prince Hathloul bin Abdulaziz Sports City Stadium

 Finishing third in the first division last season, level on points with second-placed Hazem, Okhdood will compete in the top tier for the first time in their history.
 Unsurprisingly, they have never won a major trophy.
 Based right on the southern border, Okhdood are managed by Mendonca, perhaps known for his short stint as Reading assistant coach from 2018.
 Georgia international defender Kvirkvelia recently joined the club.